Wickr: Branding

 The Wickr name and original logo were created by the Spanish artist Joan Bofill in 2012.
 In 2016, Daylight Design created a new logo and visual identity for the company.

 Products

-Wickr is known for producing secure messaging software, such as "Wickr Me".
-Their software received media coverage due to a security issue at a rival messaging company, Snapchat.
+Wickr was known for producing secure messaging software, such as "Wickr Me".
+Its software received media coverage due to a security issue at a rival messaging company, Snapchat.

 In 2015, the Electronic Frontier Foundation gave Wickr a score of 5 out of 7 points on their "Secure Messaging Scorecard".
 It received points for: